-- The difference between this and the other two categories of cloud is that the software that executes is the customer one. - In practical terms, the model is based on the same principles of virtualisation in the context of server partitioning or flexible storage. - Rather than running a virtual image on a partition on a physical server in a data centre, the code runs on a virtual machine created in the cloud.
-Virtual disks can be created in a similar manner, to deal with the storage side of things. - The software can run onto a network of virtual machines of the total cloud workloads will be Software-as-a-Service (SaaS) workloads, up from 65% in 2015.
+- The difference between this and the other two categories of cloud is that the software that executes is essentially yours. - In practical terms, the model is based on the same principles of virtualisation in the context of server partitioning or flexible storage.
+Rather than running a virtual image on a partition on a physical server in your data centre, you spin it up on a virtual machine that you have created in the cloud.
+Virtual disks can be created in a similar manner, to deal with the storage side of things. - You can also run/map your software onto a network of virtual machines